szegedai/hiding-needles-in-a-haystack/README.md

 ## Adversarial Attack

 At this step, you have to already download the checkpoint and *S* into `models/` and `images/` folder.

+## Citation

+Please cite our paper in your publications if it helps your research: